akrantz01/vssh/README.md

 # Vault SSH
-Easily connect to a server that requires a certificate signed by a HashiCorp Vault server.
+Easily SSH into a server that requires a certificate signed by HashiCorp Vault.

 ## Features
 - List signable roles